 Check out our complete guide on hornwort here.

-Anacharis flush toxins out of the water and slow down the growth of algae.
+Anacharis flushes toxins out of the water and slows down algae growth.
 You can be as creative as you like when decorating your tank with Anarachis because you can plant them or leave them to float around.

-They form a mini forest in your tank, giving your bettas a great place to hide or take a nap.
-As they grow, the wispy strands can create a makeshift curtain against the tank/ aquarium wall.
-They do grow very fast so you’ll need to trim them frequently.
+The plants form a mini forest in your tank, giving your bettas a great place to hide or take a nap.
+As the anacharis grows, the wispy strands can create a makeshift curtain or backdrop for the tank or aquarium wall.
+Anacharis grow very fast, so you’ll need to trim them frequently.

 Check out our complete guide on anacharis here.